maxgio92/notes/content/notes/from-telegram-freeze-to-linux-graphics-stack.md

 Zero-copy depends on compatible pixel formats, layout modifiers, colour handling, scaling and device limits.
 A mismatch may force the compositor to copy or redraw content.

-This distinction also matters for the integrated Radeon 780M.
-It shares system memory with the CPU and has no separate dedicated VRAM.
-The stack still manages buffer objects and GPU addresses.
+This distinction also matters for the integrated Radeon 780M: it shares system memory with the CPU and has no separate dedicated VRAM, yet the stack still manages buffer objects and GPU addresses.

 ## 8. Stage two: how the compositor builds an output frame

 Mutter acts as GNOME's Wayland server, compositor and window manager.
 Sway performs the same broad roles and uses **wlroots**, a library that supplies reusable backends, renderers, allocators, buffer support and Wayland protocol support.

-The compositor receives committed surfaces.
-Its scene graph tracks their position, visibility, clipping, scale, effects and stacking.
+The compositor receives committed surfaces, and its scene graph tracks their position, visibility, clipping, scale, effects and stacking.
 For normal composition, its renderer samples the current usable client buffers and draws an output buffer.

 ```text
 committed client buffers